EYRA-Benchmark/eyra-tools/docs/user_manual.rst

    - Benchmark participants should download the public test data and put it in this directory.
 The file should be called ``data/input/test_data``.
-   - Benchmark organisers should create an example output file in the same format as the ground truth and put them in the ``data/input/`` directory.
+   - Benchmark organisers should create a ground truth file as ``data/input/ground_truth`` and create an example output file (as if created by a participants container), and store it as ``data/input/implementation_output``.
-     The files should be called ``data/input/implementation_output`` and ``data/input/ground_truth`` respectively.

 3. For submissions, implement the prediction code in ``src/submission.py``.
    For evaluations, implement evaluation metrics in ``src/evaluation.py``.